The Avengers (TV series): Series 2–3 (1962–1964)

-Gale was unlike any female character seen before on British TV, and became a household name.
+Catherine Gale was unlike any female character seen before on British TV, and she became a household name.
 Reportedly, part of her charm was because her earliest appearances were episodes in which dialogue written for Keel was simply transferred to her.
-Series scriptwriter Dennis Spooner described about this detail: "there's the famous story of how Honor Blackman played Ian Hendry's part, which is why they stuck her in leather and such—it was so much cheaper than changing the lines!"
+Series scriptwriter Dennis Spooner described this detail: "There's the famous story of how Honor Blackman played Ian Hendry's part, which is why they stuck her in leather and such—it was so much cheaper than changing the lines!"
 In "Conspiracy of Silence", she holds her own in a vociferous tactical disagreement with her partner.

 Venus Smith did not return for the third series, and Cathy Gale became Steed's only regular partner.
-The series established a level of sexual tension between Steed and Gale, but the writers were not allowed to go beyond flirting and innuendo.
-Despite this, the relationship between Steed and Gale was progressive for 1962–63.
-In "The Golden Eggs", it is revealed that Gale lived in Steed's flat; according to Steed, her rent was to keep the refrigerator well-stocked and to cook for him (she appears to do neither).
-However, this was said to be a temporary arrangement while Gale looked for a new home, and Steed was sleeping at a hotel.
+The series established a level of sexual tension between Steed and Cathy Gale, but the writers were not allowed to go beyond flirting and innuendo.
+Despite this, the relationship between Steed and Catherine Gale was progressive for 1962–63.
+In "The Golden Eggs," it is revealed that Cathy Gale lived in Steed's flat; according to Steed, her rent was to keep the refrigerator well-stocked and to cook for him (she appears to do neither).
+However, this was said to be a temporary arrangement while Catherine Gale looked for a new home, and Steed was sleeping at a hotel.

-During the first series, there were hints Steed worked for a branch of British Intelligence, and this was expanded in the second series.
+During the first series, there were hints that Steed worked for a branch of British Intelligence, and this was expanded in the second series.
 Steed initially received orders from different superiors, including someone referred to as "Charles", and "One-Ten" (Douglas Muir).
 By the third series, the delivery of Steed's orders was not depicted on screen or explained.
-The secret organisation to which Steed belongs is shown in "The Nutshell", and it is Gale's first visit to their headquarters.
+The secret organisation to which Steed belongs is shown in "The Nutshell", and it is Cathy Gale's first visit to their headquarters.

 Small references to Steed's background were occasionally made.
-In the Series 3 episode "Death of a Batman" it was said that Steed was with I Corps in the Second World War, and in Munich in 1945.
-In the Series 4 episode "The Hour That Never Was", Steed attends a reunion of his RAF squadron.
+In the Series 3 episode "Death of a Batman," it was said that Steed was with I Corps in the Second World War, and in Munich in 1945.
+In the Series 4 episode "The Hour That Never Was," Steed attends a reunion of his RAF squadron.
 Since the ties he wears are either cavalry or old school, it is apparent that he has attended a number of leading public schools.

 A theatrical film version of the series was in its initial planning stages by late 1963, after Series 3 was completed.
-An early story proposal paired Steed and Gale with a male and female duo of American agents, to make the movie appeal to the American market.
-Before the project could gain momentum, Blackman was cast opposite Sean Connery in Goldfinger, requiring her to leave the series.
+An early story proposal paired Steed and Catherine Gale with a male and female duo of American agents, to make the movie appeal to the American market.
+Before the project could gain momentum, Honor Blackman was cast opposite Sean Connery in Goldfinger, requiring her to leave the series.